tianjianjiang/stanfordnlp-srparser-ja/README.md

     -randomSeed 31337
 ```

+---

 ###### Acknowledgement
-* Thanks to [Prof. Graham Neubig](https://github.com/neubig) for the advices and scripts.
+* Thanks to [Prof. Graham Neubig](https://github.com/neubig) for the advice and scripts.
 * This work is made possible through the support of [Yaraku, Inc.](https://www.yarakuzen.com/about).